gcallah/Rationalism/md/Sorcery.md

 "No," I told him, "most of them are African-African."

-My Puerto Rican next-door-neighbor once called me up while I was at work, and told me, "A truck pulled up in your driveway... and a bunch of *African-Americans* got out of it...
+And the use of the new term certainly did not stop people from stereotyping.
+Once, my next-door-neighbor (herself a "minority" in at least two senses!) called me up while I was at work, and told me, "A truck pulled up in your driveway... and a bunch of *African-Americans* got out of it...
 I'm worried you're being robbed."